So we all want our content to rank on page 1 of Google and Bing and Yahoo and basically everywhere.

 All you have to do is be consistent and very patient.

-If you need any further explanation on anything highlighted above or you would like me to work with you to get traction with Google then you can visit my Contact Form and send me a message outlining your requirement.
+If you need any further explanation on anything highlighted above or you would like me to work with you to get traction with Google then you can visit my Contact Form linked in the menu at the top of the page and send me a message outlining your requirement.

 I also love great blog comments so if you have anything to say, questions, opinions then you can add them to the comment section below.